 - A. Prior to starting class, a student may cancel his/her enrollment at any time before the commencement of classes: - 1.
 All monies paid the student will be refunded if cancelled within six (6) business days after signing the enrollment contract and making initial payment, and before starting school. - 2.
-A student requesting cancellation after six (6) business days, but before starting classes, shall be entitled to a refund of all monies paid to the school, minus the \$125.00 registration fee. - B. Students who have not visited the school facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following either attendance at a regularly scheduled orientation or following a tour of the school facilities and inspection of equipment. - C. Tuition and fees are charged by the term.
+A student requesting cancellation after six (6) business days, but before starting classes, shall be entitled to a refund of all monies paid to the school, minus the \$125.00 registration fee.

+B. Students who have not visited the school facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following either attendance at a regularly scheduled orientation or following a tour of the school facilities and inspection of equipment.

+C. Tuition and fees are charged by the term.
 A student is not responsible for tuition beyond the term he/she is currently attending.
-The school will calculate any refund of unearned tuition and fees that have not been received according to the following: - 1.
-The following State of Florida refund will apply for a student who withdraws, with the exception of receiving Federal Title IV funds (see #2 below): - A student who starts class and withdraws before the 2 week add drop period will receive a full refund - b.
+The school will calculate any refund of unearned tuition and fees that have not been received according to the following:

+- 1. The following State of Florida refund will apply for a student who withdraws, with the exception of receiving Federal Title IV funds (see #2 below): - a.
+A student who starts class and withdraws before the 2 week add drop period will receive a full refund. - b.
 A student who withdraws after the 2 week add drop period shall be obligated for the full amount of tuition plus the registration fee, if applicable, for the term.
 Therefore no refund will be issued to the student unless a credit balance exists after all unearned Title IV funds have been returned to the Federal Government.
-All credit balance refunds will be issued to the student within 45 days of the date it is determined that the student has withdrawn from the program. - 2.
-Students receiving financial assistance under the Federal Title IV programs (PELL, Direct Student
+All credit balance refunds will be issued to the student within 45 days of the date it is determined that the student has withdrawn from the program.

-Loans) are subject to federal regulations that determine the amount of Title IV funds they are eligible to retain subsequent to withdrawal.
+Students receiving financial assistance under the Federal Title IV programs (PELL, Direct Student Loans) are subject to federal regulations that determine the amount of Title IV funds they are eligible to retain subsequent to withdrawal.
 Only Federal Financial Aid Recipients withdrawing within the first 60% of the term are subject to these regulations.

 The Return of Title IV Aid regulations require that the Institution calculate the amount of Federal Aid that the student has earned up to the time of withdrawal.
 Students earn aid in proportion to the amount of the term that they complete.
 For example, if a student completes 14.5% of the term (calculated by dividing the number of days up to the last date of attendance by the number of days in the term), then the student earns 14.5% of his/her Federal Title IV aid that could have been disbursed.
 After calculating the amount of aid earned, the Institution must then determine if any unearned aid must be returned to the Federal Government, or if the student is eligible for any additional Federal aid.
 Any Title IV funds to be returned will be refunded within 45 calendar days of the date of termination, which shall not exceed 14 calendar days from the last day of attendance.
-Further explanation, including examples illustrating the application of Miami Media School's tuition and fees adjustment policy and the Return of Title IV Aid regulations, can be obtained from the Business Office.